Extending Erd\H{o}s- Beck's theorem to higher dimensions: Introduction

 \begin{defi} Given a set $S$ of $n$ points and a $k$-dimensional flat $F$ in $\R^d$.
 Let \textbf{$H_S(F)$} denote the number of $(k-1)$-dimensional hyperplane in $F$ spanned by $S\cap F$. $F$ is called \textbf{$k$-rich} if $|F\cap S|\geq k$; $F$ is called \textbf{$\gamma$-saturated} if $H_S(F)\geq \gamma |F\cap S|^{d-1}$.

 We say $F$ is saturated if there exists some $\gamma>0$ such that $F$ is $\gamma$-saturated.
 We say $F$ is rich if there exists some $c>0$ such that $F$ is $c|S|$-rich. \end{defi}

 Our first main result is the following: \begin{thm} Assume $S$ is a set of $n$ points in $\mathbb{R}^d$, and there is some $c_1$-saturated $c_2n$-rich hyperplane $P$, then there is some positive constant $\gamma$ depending on $c_1$ and $c_2$ such that $H_S(\R^d)\ge \gamma xn^{d-1}$ where $x=|S\setminus P|$. \end{thm} When $d=2$, since any line is saturated, we get back Erd\H{o}s-Beck's theorem.
-To obtain a result similar to corollary \ref{Beck2}, we start with another classical result in \cite{Beck}: \begin{thm} [Beck's theorem] Given an integer $d\geq 2$, there are constants $\beta_d, \gamma_d$ in $(0,1)$ such that given any set $S$ of $n$ points in $\mathbb{R}^d$, either there exists a hyperplane that contains at least $\beta_d n$ points of $S$ or the number of spanning hyperplanes is at least $\gamma_d n^d$. \end{thm}

-What is the maximum value of $\beta_d$ so that there is some $\gamma_d$ that satisfies the condition mentioned above?
+To obtain a result similar to corollary \ref{Beck2}, we start with another classical result in \cite{Beck}:

+\begin{thm} [Beck's theorem, 1983] Given an integer $d\geq 2$, there are constants $\beta_d, \gamma_d$ in $(0,1)$ such that given any set $S$ of $n$ points in $\mathbb{R}^d$, either there exists a hyperplane that contains at least $\beta_d n$ points of $S$ or the number of spanning hyperplanes is at least $\gamma_d n^d$. \end{thm} It may not be clear at first glance how this theorem when $d=2$ is weaker than corollary \ref{Beck2}.
+To see the difference, let's ask what is the maximum value of $\beta_d$ so that there is some $\gamma_d$ that satisfies the condition mentioned above?
 By corollary \ref{Beck2}, in two dimension, any $\beta_2<1$ would work.
 However, this is no longer the case in higher dimensions.
 For example, in $\mathbb{R}^3$, consider two skew lines $l_1, l_2$ and the set $S$ consisting of $n/2$ points on each line (assuming $n$ is even).
 It is easy to see that any plane contains at most $n/2+1$ points of $S$, yet there are only $n$ spanning (hyper)planes.

-Thus $\beta_3\leq 1/2$.
-In this paper, we will prove that any $\beta_3<1/2$ would work, and that points clustering to two skew lines is the only new exceptional case in $\R^3$ (see theorem \ref{thm_3_dim}).
-Our second main result is the following:
+It is proved in \cite{Lund-Purdy} that two skew lines case is the only obstacle: a set of points in $\R^3$ such that no more than $n-x$ of which lie on a plane or any pair of skew lines, determines $\Omega(nk^2)$ planes.
+This means for any $\beta\in(0,1)$, if no plane or two skew lines contain more than $\beta n$ points then the number of spanning planes is $\Theta(n^3)$.
+In this paper we will extend this idea to any dimension $d\geq 2$:

 \begin{thm} For any $0<\beta<1$ there is some constant $\gamma(\beta)$ depending on $d$ and $\beta$ such that for any set $S$ of $n$ points in $\mathbb{R}^d$, either there exists a collection of flats $\{F_1,\cdots,F_k\}$ whose union contains at least $\beta n$ points of $S$ and $\sum_{i=1}^k \dim F_i<d$, or $H_S(\R^d)\ge \gamma(\beta) n^d$. \end{thm}